Trans Mountain Expansion Workers - TMX

 But some good news.
 In September of 2019 challenges by tribal and conservation groups were declined by The Minnesota Supreme Court.
 Furthermore, by the end of 2019 no major impacts on Lake Superior from Line 3 were found in the follow up assessment ordered by Minnesota’s Court of Appeal.

-It seems that L3RP is finally going to get built in the coming year, alleviating some of the pinch that Canadian pipelines are currently feeling.
+It seems that L3RP is finally going to get built in the coming year, alleviating some of the pinch that Canadian pipelines and producers are currently feeling.

 Coastal GasLink (CGL)